 No other businesses were affected by the break.

-The city expects the repairs to take at least two weeks.
-During the repairs, all performances at the venues will be canceled.
-The administrative and box offices will also be closed through January 27.
+The city expected the repairs to take at least two weeks.
+During the repairs, all performances at the venues were canceled.
+The administrative and box offices were also closed through Jan.
+27.

-Ticket holders who are impacted by the cancelations should visit their original point of purchase for a refund.
+Ticket holders who were impacted by the cancelations should visit their original point of purchase for a refund.
 Those who purchased their tickets on Ticketmaster.com should expect an automatic refund.

-Refunds will be available to those who purchased tickets from the box office once it reopens on January 28.
-Those refunds do not apply to the Norfolk Admirals.
+Refunds were available to those who purchased tickets from the box office once it reopened on Jan.
+28. Those refunds do not apply to the Norfolk Admirals.

-The Bob Dandridge MLK Holiday Basketball Classic on Monday, January 17 was relocated from Scope Arena to Norfolk State University.
-The event will now be held at Joseph G. Echols Memorial Hall.
+The Bob Dandridge MLK Holiday Basketball Classic on Monday, Jan.
+17 was relocated from Scope Arena to Norfolk State University.
+The event was instead held at Joseph G. Echols Memorial Hall.
 For more event details, please visit the Hampton Roads Sports Commission website.

-In addition, the Inaugural Esports Tournament on Monday, January 17 at Scope Arena has been postponed.
+In addition, the Inaugural Esports Tournament on Monday, Jan.
+17 at Scope Arena was postponed.

-The following events will be also be affected as a result:
+The following events were affected as a result: